samkatt/online-pomdp-planning/docs/readme.rst

 .. online planning

-Online planning is the family of methods that assumes access to (a simulator of) the dynamics and aims to figure out what action to take *during execution*.
-For this it requires a belief, a probability distribution over the current state.
+Online planning is the family of methods that assumes access to (a simulator of) the dynamics and infers what action to take *during execution*.
+For this it requires the belief, a probability distribution over the current state.
 The planner takes a current belief of the current state of the environment and a simulator, and spits out its favorite action.

 .. [kaelbling_planning_1998] Kaelbling, Leslie Pack, Michael L. Littman, and Anthony R. Cassandra.
 “Planning and acting in partially observable